 Now, this is what annoys me: WHY DID THEY CALL ME?
 And, is the phone call still relevant?
 I don’t know!
 IF I decide to call them back (and this happens less often these days), the phone call I have tends to fall into one of the following categories:

-2. Needs Work.
+1. Old news.
+I take time out of my day to call them back only to have them say “Oh, I needed to know something about something that happened yesterday.
+I asked somebody else and got my answer.”
+To which I want to reply “Thanks for wasting my time not just once, but twice.
+Stop calling me.”2.
+Needs Work.
 They ask me a question that I can’t answer right away.
 Which means I have to end the call, look up the info and then call them back a SECOND time with the info.
 If they had just asked me the question on the voicemail, I could have looked it up and given them the answer on the phone, once again saving both of us some time and energy.

 3. Stupid Question.
 They ask me some really ridiculous question that has nothing to do with my job, or that they really didn’t need a response to or that I could have answered in 3 seconds by email.
 And now I’m really upset because not only did I call them back, but that they feel that it’s ok to waste my time in this fashion.